ohmycthulhu/litis-counterfactuals-generator-for-ontologies/Approaches/WhiteBox.md

 White-box approach that parses the hierachies and relations, and act upon the differences between initial and desired class.

+Input: the entity, the desired class
+Output: set of changes for the individual

 ### Questions?

 - How do you create many counter-factuals?